The Richard P. Stahl Festival Of New American Theatre 2026

 First Draft Series: Young Playwrights (in collaboration with Spotlight Youth Theatre)

 Through a collaboration with Spotlight Youth Theatre, we are presenting a special iteration of our First Draft Series featuring young playwrights.
-This free event will feature sit down readings of four different one-act plays which competed and won Spotlight Youth Theatre’s 2025-2026 Playfest, their annual playwriting competition for young adult playwrights.
+This free event will feature sit down readings of three different one-act plays which competed and won Spotlight Youth Theatre’s 2025-2026 Playfest, their annual playwriting competition for young adult playwrights.

 New Works Design Panel – Fly Fly Fly